Duns Scotus: First and Final Causes

 The First Cause Argument is often also known as the Cosmological Argument and there have been historically several versions.
 A more simple version is the kalam cosmological argument aimed at proving that God exists.
 It may be formulated as follows:

 1. Whatever begins to exist has a cause.

 2. The universe began to exist.

 3. Therefore, the universe has a cause.

 It is the principle of God who exists eternally, having no beginning and therefore uncaused can be the origin of all other caused events.
 Its wrong ask who caused God because God does not have beginning and is therefore uncaused.
 However, when we want to affirm God as First Cause, before all other causes, we should take note of Paul Tillich’s criticism that God cannot simply be a First Cause among all other causes.
 God is not just A Cause, God is the Ground of Being and different to all causes.
 God’s causing is totally different to all material causes.
-We do God an injustice if we equate divine casuation with every other type of causation.
+We do God an injustice if we equate divine causation with every other type of causation.
 God is not just the First of the series, God is the very origin of every other cause that has come into existence.
 Nor is God just the one who initiates things at a point in time.
 God is always involved with the ongoing processes in life and upholding all life.

-The universe exists as it does because of these properties and these properties and interactions enable life forms to develop and flourish.
-Such observations have been called “Anthropic”.
+The universe exists as it does because of these properties and these properties and interactions between them enable life forms to develop and flourish.
 If specific patterns of forces and characteristics of matter had not been present in the universe then life could not exist and we would not be here to observe it.
 Such things may also accord with what Bonaventure described as “traces of God” within creation.